 The flora of the peninsula was carefully studied and is reflected in the architectural design in the same manner that was applied throughout the whole of the project.
 While determining the positions of the villas according to the existing trees, in other places landscaping work appropriate to the local flora was carried out.
 Carefully planning every stage of the excavation work ensured that the soil and stone on the peninsula was disturbed to a minimum degree.
 Stones that were turned up in the excavations were re-used around the villas.

-The landscaping that will be carried out, while being in harmony with the architectural design, will also ensure that there is a natural covering of flora within the living space on the peninsula.
+The landscaping that has been carried out, while being in harmony with the architectural design, also ensures that there is a natural covering of flora within the living space on the peninsula.

 While the electronic and mechanical systems to be used in the villas have been designed in such a way as to consume energy at a low level, by skillfully concealing the main systems it has been planned to create the minimum visual effect.